brunokoga/Montevideo/advanced_dir/spells/auraOfGreaterCourage.md

 **Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

 When you cast this spell you strengthen your paladin's aura of courage.
-Until the end of its duration, all allies within that aura are immune to fear (magical or otherwise.
+Until the end of its duration, all allies within that aura are immune to fear (magical or otherwise).
 If you do not have the aura of courage class feature, _aura of greater courage_ has no effect.